 Signaling Transport, Security and Authentication

-ATIS-1000063 section 6.0 Call Features describes general guidelines to be followed for SIP session interactions.
-Under this profile, a VoIP SP must support the SIP signaling transport, security and authentication using IPSec over UDP.
+ATIS-1000063 Clause 6.0 Call Features describes general guidelines to be followed for SIP session interactions.
+In addition to those guidelines, implementations conforming to this standard shall support SIP signaling over UDP transport, encapsulated within tunnel-mode IPsec to provide encryption, authentication, and integrity services.
+SIP signaling over TCP transport encapsulated in tunnel-mode IPsec may be implemented by bilateral agreement.

-Minimum IPSEC Algorithms
+Minimum IPsec Support

-The following table lists the minimum level of security for IPSEC that should be used for OTT VoIP Interconnection.
-Other algorithms may be implemented per bilateral agreement.
+The following table lists the minimum set of IPsec and Internet Key Exchange (IKE) [RFC 2409] protocols, security algorithms, and configuration parameters that shall be supported for OTT VoIP Interconnection.
+Stronger algorithms and alternative IPsec/IKE versions may be implemented per bilateral agreement.

+NNI elements implementing IPsec shall support IPv4 with public addresses for both the inner and outer IP headers.
+It is recommended to use an IP address for the IPsec tunnel endpoint that is separate from the addresses used for encapsulated SIP/UDP packets as this can simplify routing and policy configuration.
+It is also recommended that IPsec (phase 2) security associations be identified by individual host addresses and/or subnet prefixes without including protocol and port specifications as this simplifies negotiation.
+The use of IPv6 incorporating tunnel-mode IPsec and the use of IKEv2 [RFC 4306] may be agreed-to on a bilateral basis.
+The associated parameters for these protocols are outside the scope of this document.

 Media Transport, Security and Audio Profile

-ATIS-1000063 section 5.0 General Procedures describes guidelines to be followed with regard to media and session interactions.
+ATIS-1000063 Clause 5.0 General Procedures describes guidelines to be followed with regard to media and session interactions.

 Media Transport

-Under this profile, RTP or sRTP over UDP must be used for media transport.
-If supported by both SPs, RTP through the IPSec tunnel also used by signaling may be used.
+Under this profile, unencrypted RTP over UDP shall be supported for media transport.
+Either SRTP or RTP through tunnel-mode IPsec may be used by bilateral agreement between SPs for media encryption, authentication, and integrity.

 Audio Profile

-ATIS-1000063 section 5.5.1 shall be adhered to by the SPs.
-Codecs that are widely used in IP based voice networks shall be supported as described in the table below.
-Codecs in the Group 1 column MUST be supported for both transmission and reception across the NNI.
-Codecs in the Group 2 columns SHOULD be supported for both transmission and reception across the NNI.
-To tolerate the potential of varying congestion levels encountered on the public internet, SP may utilize modern codec technology that incorporates the use of adaptive bit-rate support and forward error correction techniques.
+ATIS-1000063 Clause 5.5.1 applies to SP OTT VoIP interconnections.
+Codecs that are widely used in IP-based SP voice networks are listed in the table below.
+Codecs in the Group 1 column shall be supported for both transmission and reception across the NNI.
+Codecs in the Group 2 columns should be supported for both transmission and reception across the NNI, however the set of non-mandatory codecs that will be offered and accepted on a specific NNI are subject to bilateral agreement.
+To tolerate the potential of varying congestion levels encountered on the public internet, SPs may utilize modern codec technology that incorporates the use of adaptive bit-rate support and forward error correction techniques.